brinxmat/labelpdf/README.md

 The benefit of using a PDF like this is that we can reliably produce labels that incorporate pre-formatted barcodes and unicode text for multiple scripts in ways that are not supported directly in PostScript and other PDLs.

-See printing label on dymo printers below.
+For details on printing label on Dymo printers, see below.

 ##Usage